Our Lady UnDoer of Knots 1620 Reisterstown Rd Pikesville MD 21208 Sunday Mass @ 6 PM

 During His lifetime, Jesus Christ practiced open fellowship and broke bread with everyone that would partake with Him.
 We do the same.

+As Catholics, we believe that the consecrated bread and wine have been substantively changed to the body and blood of Christ and as such should be consumed with reverence.
 Everyone is welcome at our liturgy to receive the Lord's Body and Blood.
-We only ask that you do so with reverence.
+We only ask that you do so with respect

 DIVORCE AND REMARRIAGE AND THE SACRAMENTS: Divorce is not, generally, an impediment to remarriage in CACINA and does not bar one from the reception of the Sacraments.